 - Cons: Quite far from San Francisco

 - Distance to Downtown San Francisco: A 45-minute taxi can run as high as $100.
-Public transportation options to San Francisco aren't ideal, as it'll take well over 90 minutes to get downtown, though fares are far cheaper than taxis.
+Public transportation options to San Francisco aren't ideal, as it'll take well over an hour minutes to get downtown (without traffic), though fares are far cheaper than taxis.